Water transport in India: Water metros

-Water metro in India is ferry transport system across India using battery-operated electric hybrid boats.
-In 2025, Kochi Metro Rail Limited (KMRL) was undertaking feasibility studies for water metros in 18 cities across 11 states and two Union Territories.
+Water metro in India is a system of integrated ferry transport across India using battery-operated electric hybrid boats.
+In 2025, Kochi Water Metro Limited, which operates the only such system in the country, the Kochi Water Metro started undertaking feasibility studies for water metros in 18 cities across 11 states and two Union Territories.
 Existing and planned water metro in India including the following (alphabetically listed by state):